-The Industrial Maintenance Program offers individualized instruction.
-The program also offers a Diploma with no prerequisites and should be completed in 1728 hours.
-However, certificate awards may be awarded at different levels in the event a student must leave the program before completing all modules or has different knowledge desires and requirements.
+The Industrial Maintenance program offers individualized instruction.
+The program also offers a Diploma without prerequisites and should be completed in 1728 hours.
+However, cetrtificate awards may be awarded at different levels in the event a student must leave the program before completing all modules or has different knowledge desires and requirements.